-Every year on the first Sunday of November an impressive fire walking ritual takes place in the forecourt of Daigan-ji Temple on Miyajima.
+Every year on the November 3 ‘Culture Day’ holiday, an impressive fire walking ritual takes place in the forecourt of Daigan-ji Temple on Miyajima.

 The fire walking itself happens in front of the Gomadou Hall which contains a large image of the fearsome-looking guardian deity Fudoumyoo.
 The burning of cedar sticks while chanting sutras, called goma and believed to purify and ward off evil spirits, takes place here in this hall.

 The fire walking ritual is goma on a bigger scale, conducted in the open-air, with Fudoumyoo himself (itself?) present in the smoke released by the burning cedar through which adherents pass while walking barefoot over flaming embers.
 Although Daihan-ji is said to have a history stretching back to medieval times, this annual ceremony only dates back to 2006 when the Gomadou Hall was reconstructed.

 Members of the public are also welcome to take part in the ritual and devotees pray for, amongst other things, eternal peace, happiness for all people and plentiful harvests.
 As a bonus, the ritual is said to be efficacious in both ridding oneself of misfortune and bringing good luck.
 I cannot claim to have anywhere near a full understanding of what was going on during the lengthy (2-3 hours) ritual which I stumbled upon by chance, but here is an outline of what I saw with additional information I have managed to glean from here and there.